 Historic Fort Snelling

-The one thing you can see on the fort site is the grave of Elizabeth Snelling, the first white child born in Minnesota in September 1820.
+One thing you can see on the outside of the fort site is the grave of Elizabeth Snelling, the first white child born in Minnesota in September 1820.
 She died 13 months later.
 The headstone was actually placed in 1926 and the gravesite was moved to the current location in front of the chapel in 1940.
 But there’s something moving about it, especially because it’s been overtaken by a very small patch of prairie, in contrast to a manicured site you might expect.
 It sits in an overgrown shady spot that somehow seems more fitting for the grave of an infant.

 To the Mississippi